1 - AWS Deployment

 Determine Atolio DNS name

 Before the deployment call, you may want to decide on your desired Atolio web location.
-Create an Azure DNS Zone in the Azure subscription for hosting the Atolio stack (e.g. search.yourdomain.com.): this will be the DNS name (without the trailing dot) for the Atolio Web application (e.g. https://search.yourdomain.com).
+Create an Azure DNS Zone in the Azure subscription for hosting the Atolio stack (e.g. search.example.com.): this will be the DNS name (without the trailing dot) for the Atolio Web application (e.g. https://search.example.com).

 Obtain a certificate for SSL